mate-academy/layout_search-bar-airbnb/readme.md

 - If you see a cursor in the input on the mockup, that means styles are for entered text by the user (not only on focus action)
 - You have to put `input` inside the `form` for correct data processing.
 Form should have `action` and `method` attributes.
-Each search bar should have its own form.
+- Each search bar be inside its own `form` element.
 - Task has styling for `:focus` state.
 Forms, labels, divs are not focusable by default.
 Consider it when selecting your layout.
 - Remember that inputs and other interactive elements don’t inherit font styles by default.